Dansoftowner/Boomega/docs/PLUGIN_GUIDE.md

 The recommended language for writing plugins is **kotlin** because most of the Plugin API entities are written in it.
 This guide will provide you both kotlin and java examples tough.

-> You can view the loaded plugins and their impact on the app in the [plugin manager](/docs/USER_GUIDE.md#plugin-manager).
+> You can view the loaded plugins and their impact on the app.
+> Read about the [plugin manager](/docs/USER_GUIDE.md#plugin-manager) in the user guide.

 ### How is it work?